 Because of a combined debt of $25K he has to pay $500 per month to keep his credit card active and credit score in-tact.
 But, he obviously can’t afford to make that payment every month.
 He has the below options in front of him

-- Settle his debt – Since he lives on emergency fund, he doesn’t have the money needed to settle his accounts
+- Settle his debt – Since he lives on an emergency fund, he doesn’t have the money needed to settle his accounts

 - A little side business to continue to pay minimum due amount – This will hamper with his preparation for job interviews.
-A side business that earn $500 per month is not an easy task.
+A side business that earns $500 per month is not an easy task.

-- Talk to a credit counselor – Getting help from credit counselor, surely this is one of the best ways to deal with the situation, read more about Credit Counselling.
+- Talk to a credit counselor – Getting help from a credit counselor, surely this is one of the best ways to deal with the situation, read more about Credit Counselling.

 But it is not the best option available for you, a simple effort can bail you out of the situation, your card issuer deals with cases like Steve’s 1000 times a day.
-Instead of looking help else where, try looking in to the card companies itself for help.
+Instead of looking help elsewhere, try looking into the card companies itself for help.

-Today all major credit card companies offer a way out of this situation for their card members, they take care of you, even if you don’t think so.
-As a card member you are a valued customer, you are earning money and profit for them.
+Today all major credit card companies offer a way out of this situation for their cardmembers, they take care of you, even if you don’t think so.
+As a cardmember you are a valued customer, you are earning money and profit for them.
 It is in credit card companies’ best interest to protect you from financial trouble so that you get over and start spending again quickly.

 Your Benefits From Hardship Program

-- Your minimum due payment gets reduced from what it is at present, if you are required to pay 5% of your total balance per month now, you might have to pay only 1% going forward, if you enroll.
+- Your minimum due payment gets reduced from what it is at present, if you are required to pay 5% of your total balance per month now, you might have to pay only 1% going forward if you enroll.

 - Your fees and penalties are waived, resulting in a lot of savings.

-- Your monthly interest rate (APR) gets reduced, you enjoy up to 0% APR for certain number of months.
+- Your monthly interest rate (APR) gets reduced, you enjoy up to 0% APR for a certain number of months.

-- You get to keep the card, many companies cancel the card after enrollment, but re instate once you graduate from the program.
+- You get to keep the card, many companies cancel the card after enrollment but reinstate once you graduate from the program.